-The bottom compartment has a reflective strap which can be used to hook things onto.
+The bottom compartment has a reflective strap that can be used to hook things onto.
 Behind it is an open-air compartment with 2 compression straps, which is a great place for storing things like a light waterproof top.

 The top pocket is about the same size as the bottom one and is big enough for things like keys, snacks, phone, wallet.

 The main bladder pocket has a drain hole which will allow water to drain in the event of a leak.
 This is a great feature if you don’t want all your gear getting wet if the bladder leaks, which they often do.